Skip to Content

-You can suffocate weeds in various ways to prevent regrowth, such as Tarps, Cardboard, Plastic Sheeting, or even organic mulch.
+You can suffocate weeds in various ways to prevent regrowth, such as Tarps, Cardboard, Plastic Sheeting, or organic mulch.
 Anything to prevent light from reaching the weeds can be used.
 This allows germination but kills the plant.

 Continue reading to understand when and how to suffocate weeds.
 This guide includes a detailed step-by-step on when and how to smother weeds in your garden.
 Suffocating weeds has proven effective over the years.
 Let us get started.